Town Hall Calls

 October 27, 4:00-5:00 PM ET

-On November 1, The Leapfrog Group and the American Diabetes Association (ADA) are launching a new national program to recognize hospitals that are providing safe, high-quality care to hospitalized patients with diabetes, regardless of the reason for their hospitalization.
-Please join us on October 27 for a 1-hour webinar to learn more about the urgency behind this new program and hear directly from the experts about the measures that will be included on the application.
-The first list of Recognized Leaders will be announced in spring 2024.
+On November 1, 2023, The Leapfrog Group and the American Diabetes Association (ADA) launched a new national program to recognize hospitals that are providing safe, high-quality care to hospitalized patients with diabetes, regardless of the reason for their hospitalization.

 • Leah Binder, President and CEO of The Leapfrog Group